Ludwig Wittgenstein: Realschule in Linz

-Wittgenstein was taught by private tutors at home until he was 14 years old.
-Subsequently, for three years, he attended a school.
-After the deaths of Hans and Rudi, Karl relented and allowed Paul and Ludwig to be sent to school.
-Waugh writes that it was too late for Wittgenstein to pass his exams for the more academic Gymnasium in Wiener Neustadt; having had no formal schooling, he failed his entrance exam and only barely managed after extra tutoring to pass the exam for the more technically oriented k.u.k.
-Realschule in Linz, a small state school whose 300 pupils included Adolf Hitler.
+Insistent that they be entirely home-schooled by tutors like their siblings, Karl Wittgenstein had prevented his youngest sons Paul and Ludwig from attending secondary school.
+After the 1902 disappearance (and presumed suicide) of Hans and the ensuing tensions at home, he finally relented.
+Unlike Paul, Wittgenstein failed the entrance examination to the more academic Gymnasium in Wiener Neustadt.
+He only barely managed, after extra tutoring, to pass the exam for the more technically oriented Imperial and Royal Realschule in Linz, a small state secondary school of some 300 pupils.
 (Note: The successor institution to the Realschule in Linz is Bundesrealgymnasium Linz Fadingerstraße.)
 In 1903, when he was 14, he began his three years of formal schooling there, lodging nearby during the term with the family of Josef Strigl, a teacher at the local gymnasium, the family giving him the nickname Luki.